Obama warns Dem freshmen on cost of their proposals

 Obama, later, reportedly encouraged the freshman lawmakers to find a policy and fight for it.
 The Post said Obama said that The Affordable Care Act, or ObamaCare, was the policy that Obama said he was willing to lose his office over.
 Obama also reportedly talked about the importance of working with constituents and “staying in touch” with them.

-But while Obama is typically a unifying voice in the Democratic Party, freshman Rep. Ilhan Omar, D-Minn., has criticized the former president in recent weeks, reportedly suggesting his message of “hope and change” is a “mirage.”
+But while Obama is typically a unifying voice in the Democratic Party, freshman Rep. Ilhan Omar, D-Minn., has criticized the former president in recent weeks, reportedly suggesting in an interview his message of “hope and change” is a “mirage.”

-“Recalling the ‘caging of kids’ at the U.S.-Mexico border and the ‘droning of countries around the world’ on Obama’s watch,” Omar said during an interview with Politico, adding that Obama “operated within the same fundamentally broken framework as his Republican successor.”
+“Recalling the ‘caging of kids’ at the U.S.-Mexico border and the ‘droning of countries around the world’ on Obama’s watch," Omar charged that Obama "operated within the same fundamentally broken framework as his Republican successor,” the recent article in Politico said.

 Omar later claimed she was misquoted by Politico, tweeting that she is a fan of Obama.
 But the move immediately backfired as the recording of her interview confirmed the comments she made to the news outlet.
 She later deleted her tweet.